 Okinawa

 Okinawa came next.
-The battle there began on April 1, 1945, with what some authorities say was the largest amphibious landing of the war.
-Months of vicious fighting killed almost a quarter million people, including 12,500 Americans and more than 100,000 Okinawan civilians.
+The battle there began on April 1, 1945, with the largest amphibious landing of the war in the Pacific.
+Months of vicious fighting killed about a quarter-million people, including 12,500 Americans, more than 100,000 Japanese troops and conscripts, and 140,000 Okinawan civilians – one third of the island’s population.
 Hundreds of MIS language specialists were deployed for this climactic battle.
-So great was the demand that 200 Nisei were pulled out of basic training in Hawaii and sent directly into the battle.
+So great was the demand that nearly 200 nisei were pulled out of basic training in Hawaiʻi and sent directly into the battle.
+Some 36,000 Americans were wounded on Okinawa, and an additional 33,000 were non-battle casualties, many of them psychiatric.

 Still others were preparing for Operation Olympic, a massive invasion of Kyushu scheduled for November.
 And planning had begun for Operation Coronet, the invasion of the Kanto Plain the following spring.